Skip to content

 Multi-tenancy

 Every API query filters by domain_uuid.
-PostgreSQL row-level security is applied to 35 plus tables.
+PostgreSQL row-level security is applied to 36 tables.
 Tenants share the cluster but never the row scope.

 Observability